FOREX-Euro, Aussie gain on economic recovery hopes

-The euro briefly hit its strongest since mid-March on Monday and riskier currencies like the Australian dollar rallied as investors looked to further signs that economies may be through the worst of the downturn caused by the coronavirus.
+The euro briefly hit its strongest level since mid-March on Monday and trade-sensitive currencies including the Australian dollar rallied as investors took cheer from signs that some economies may be through the worst of the coronavirus downturn.

-Investors were also relieved that U.S. President Donald Trump made no move to impose new tariffs on China during a news conference on Friday during which he outlined his response to Beijing's tightening grip over Hong Kong.
-Economic data suggested the collapse in manufacturing output had found a bottom in some countries.
+Investors were also relieved that U.S. President Donald Trump made no move to impose new tariffs on China during a news conference on Friday when he outlined his response to Beijing's tightening grip over Hong Kong.
+Economic data suggested the collapse in manufacturing output may have found a bottom in some countries.

-In China, the Caixin/Markit Purchasing Managers Index (PMI) showed a marginal but unexpected improvement in Chinese factory activity last month.
-In the eurozone, the manufacturing PMI recovered somewhat in May from April's record low, although factory activity still contracted heavily.
-Japan and South, however, saw the sharpest falls in activity in more than a decade.
+In China, the Caixin/Markit Purchasing Managers Index (PMI) showed a marginal but unexpected improvement in factory activity last month.
+In the euro zone, the manufacturing PMI recovered somewhat in May from April's record low, although factory activity still contracted heavily.
+Japan and South Korea, however, saw the sharpest falls in activity in more than a decade.

-The trade-sensitive Australian dollar was the standout performer, surging as much as 1.3% to a four-month high of $0.6772.
+The Australian dollar was the stand out performer, surging as much as 1.3% to a four-month high of $0.6772.
 The Aussie is now up more than 20% from March lows.
-It gained steadily through May as the country brought coronavirus under control and has started June with a jump as the price of iron ore - Australia's top export - hit record highs.
+It gained steadily through May as the country brought the coronavirus under control and started June with a jump as the price of iron ore - Australia's top export - hit record highs.

 ALSO READ